Chart Color Schemes

 Health performance in Rosewood is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Rosewood faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low, at approximately 48% of the total population (~1,954 people), compared to the national average of 55.7%.
+Rosewood faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Multiple health conditions affect both younger and older age groups.
+Private health cover is low at approximately 48% of Rosewood's total population (around 1,955 people), compared to 55.8% in Greater Brisbane and the national average of 55.7%.

 Frequently Asked Questions - Health